lb3361/gigatron-lcc/README.md

 ## 2. Compiling and installing

-Building under Linux should just be a matter of typing
+### 2.1 Building gigatron-lcc under Linux

+Because the primary development platform is Linux. building `gigatron-lcc` under Linux should work very easily provided that gcc >= 2.0, gnu-make >= 4.0, and python >= 3.8 are installed.
+Simply type:
 ```
 $ make PREFIX=/usr/local
 ```
 where variable `PREFIX` indicates where the compiler should be installed.
-You can either invoke the compiler from its build location `./build/glcc` or install it into your system with command
+Then you can either invoke the compiler from its build location `./build/glcc` or install it into your system with command
 ```
 $ make PREFIX=/usr/local install